section-engineering-education/engineering-education/content/articles/aes-rsa-encryption/index.md

 The AES-256 uses a key that is 256 bits long for the encryption and decryption of messages.

-AES being asymmetric block cipher, means that the key used in encryption and decryption is a kept secret and is only made known to the sender and the recipient of the message.
+AES being an asymmetric block cipher, means that the key used in encryption and decryption is a kept secret and is only made known to the sender and the recipient of the message.
 The key used for encrypting the message is usually the same key used to decrypt the message on the receiving end.

 When encrypting using AES, a person can either use AES-128, AES-192, or even the AES-256.
-During this encryption, some steps are followed to encrypt a message and the and these steps are done in rounds.
-Each round is made up of several steps of Substitution, transposition, and mixing of the message into ciphertext and also has a key called a [round key](https://www.quora.com/What-is-the-round-key-in-an-AES-algorithm).
+During this encryption, some steps are followed to encrypt a message and these steps are done in rounds.
+Each round is made up of several steps of substitution, transposition, and mixing of the message into ciphertext and also has a key called a [round key](https://www.quora.com/What-is-the-round-key-in-an-AES-algorithm).

 Below is a simple diagrammatic representation flow of how AES encrypts data: